 And there is a double benefit to plant powered oils for your skin — many of them offer SPF and a few of them are quite high SPF.

 And while I’m on the topic of showering, after sun exposure you do not want to shower immediately.
 The suns rays mix with the cholesterol on your skin to make Vitamin D. If you shower immediately after sunning you’ll wash off your Vitamin D.

 Topical plant powered sun protection

-According to pubmed, most all non-volatile herbal oils (aka carrier oils) have some SPF as well as many volatile oils (essential oils).
+According to studies in pubmed19, most all non-volatile herbal oils (carrier oils) have some SPF as well as many volatile oils (essential oils).
 In general most carrier oils offer 2-8 SPF and most essential oils offer 1-7 SPF.
-While this is not high, do we really need that high of an SPF, I remember when I was a teenager, an SPF of about 8 was normally what we used and I was just fine with that.
+While this is not high, do we really need that high of an SPF, I remember when I was a teenager and SPF of 4-8 was normally what we used, I was just fine with that.
 There are specific oils that test in vitro higher for SPF.
-Raspberry seed oil is the tops testing in consistently at 28-50 SPF.
-Not all oils have been tested to date, only a handful of oils -so this list over time as we test more may become quite prolific.
+Raspberry seed oil is the tops testing consistently at 28-50 SPF.
+Not all oils have been tested to date.
+As more get tested this list may become quite prolific.
 Here is a list of some of the oils tested:

 Carrier oils SPF